Defence support industry

 Darwin Ship Lift and Marine Industry Project

-The Northern Territory Government has put forward up to $100 million for the development of a common user ship lift facility at East Arm which will cater for both wet and dry dock ship maintenance and will support Darwin's position as a growing logistics and marine services hub.
+A common user ship lift facility is being developed at East Arm that will cater for both wet and dry dock ship maintenance and will support Darwin's position as a growing logistics and marine services hub.

 Marine Industry Park